rajadilipkolli/POC/spring-boot-rest-poc/README.md

 ### Notes

+Steps in building application
+ - Define Database using entities
+ - Define way to load non-transactional tables
+ - define exception mechanism
+ - define controller end points and always code to Interface so that it can be extended easily later
+ - add datasource proxy for pretty printing SQL queries

 We want to display all SQL queries so take advantage of spring boot autoconfiguration we will implement BeanPostProcessor and for the initilization of Bean configure DataSourceProxy

 ``` java